 Disconnecting and reconnecting services is the other option for part-time residents, but this method can be much more costly.
 Getting set up with a brand-new service is expensive since most companies have fees for activation, installation, one-time equipment costs, early-termination fees (ETFS) and deposits.

 Suspending service via a seasonal hold lets you avoid most fees and makes it easier to reinstate your service when you return from your sabbatical.
-Canceling Wi-Fi, on the other hand, means you might pay a hefty fine upfront and will have to deal with a new setup and finding the right plan all over again.
-Plus, when you pause internet service, you can typically:
+On the other hand, canceling your internet service means you might pay a hefty fine and will have to deal with a new setup and finding the right plan all over again.

 Pros